shanalily/labs/lab9.md

 I loaded data from definitions.json in the lab directory.

 **Checkpoint 3**<br>
-I added the word "saturnalia" and I changed the definition of "Blech".
+I added the word "saturnalia" and I changed the definition of "Ack".

 **Checkpoint 4**<br>
 I inserted collywobbles.